coelhucas/lucascoelho.dev/_posts/2018-03-26-ai-thinking-pong.md

 exactly the same thing that almost of the time have made me lost the ball.

 ### A thin line between an idiot and an invencible
-<p> As I said, we didn't want a invencible AI.
+As I said, we didn't want a invencible AI.
 And still less an idiot that goes to the opposite direction of the ball, so... how to handle it?
 Reading about it in the internet, I've found many solutions.
 I was almost surrendering to the solutions that choose some randomless positions based on the surroundings of the ball's vertical axis.
 But almost all of then seems so strange, and to be honest, probably what I'm going to show are still strange, but at least, I like it.

 ## The explanation